SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 As this "client / server" version adds a new block, if you want to use it on a server, clients should have it too, so they can see and craft the Sticky Hopper.

-The minimum requirements are, of course the [Fabric launcher](https://fabricmc.net/use/), and the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api), and to copy the ".jar" file into your mods folder.
+The minimum requirements are, of course the [Fabric launcher](https://fabricmc.net/use/), and the [Fabric API](https://modrinth.com/mod/fabric-api), and to copy the ".jar" file into your mods folder.
 (For default Windows installations, after running the game with the Fabric launcher at least once, just copy / paste this into the path bar of any Explorer window to open the mod folder: `%appdata%\.minecraft\mods` — and press *Enter*.)

 # Miscellaneous

+Performance of Sticky Hoppers is similar to that of vanilla Hoppers, if not slightly better (tested with Carpet Mod, on over 2500 idle normal and Sticky hoppers).

 This mod is translated in English and French.
 You are free to use this mod in any modpacks you'd make.